The ACA is privileged to have the following patrons to help and support the association and its objectives in the wider health and political arenas.

 The ACA Clinical Advisors assist the Association with all matters relating to practice within their specialty.

 Dr. Julian Spinks

-Dr Julian Spinks is a full-time GP working in a practice in Medway, North Kent.
-For over a decade he has developed a particular interest in the primary care management of patients with urological and continence problems.
+Dr Julian Spinks is a GP and director of clinical governance for a GP federation in Kent.
+For over 20 years he has had an interest in the primary care management of continence and related pelvic conditions.

 Mr. Mark Stott

 Consultant Urologist, Royal Devon and Exeter Hospital.

 Mark Stott trained as a medical student in Bristol in 1980.
 He had basic training in surgery in Leicester, Bournemouth and Southampton.

 He conducted research into neuropathic bladders with Paul Abrams in Bristol from 1986-1988.
 He was a senior registrar in urology at Norwich and Cambridge and has been a consultant in Exeter since 1992.

 He has worked as a general urologist but developed sub intersets in paediatric urology, bladder sysfuntion and renal cancer.
 He developed the 1st botox service in the south west and has treated over 500 patients.
 More recently they have introduced PTNS and sacral neuro-modulation to Exeter, providing some services for Devon.